The Graduated Approach

 The SENCo has responsibility for what happens on a day-to-day basis in the school for pupils with special educational needs.

-The SENCo also provides professional advice to other teachers in the school to help all pupils to make progress.
+The SENCo also provides professional advice to other teachers in the school to help all pupils make progress.

 Key workers or class teachers, supported by the senior leadership team and the SENCo should make regular assessments of progress for all pupils.
 These should seek to identify pupils making less than expected progress given their age and individual circumstances.